 To day or to stay: George’s story

-For some children being part of a broader care environment that includes a residential placement can help them to thrive.
+For some children being part of a residential care environment that includes a residential placement can help them to thrive.
 But making the right choice for each individual child can be difficult, especially for parents and carers.

 Moor House School & College provides a specialist environment for children and young people with speech and language disorders including both day and residential placements, where the educational and therapeutic needs of each individual student can be met.